ON THIS PAGE:

 4-H Clover Kids Animal Showmanship

 Most livestock shows and the Rabbit Specialty Show include a 4-H Clover Kids Showmanship class for 4-H members ages 5–7 (by Jan.
 1 of the current year).
-Participants must be enrolled in 4-H Online at https://4honline.com by June 15.
+Participants must be enrolled in 4-H Online by June 15.
 This class is meant to foster an understanding of the show ring, animal handling practices and gain experience for younger youth.
 To participate, enrolled 4-H Clover Kids should talk to 4-H or FFA members to find an animal (weighing less than 350 pounds) to show and a helper, age 13 or older, to help handle the animal during showmanship.
-Listen to show announcers for instructions on how 4-H Clover Kids may participate.
+For most livestock shows, Clover Kids Showmanship follows the regular age division Showmanship classes.
+For rabbits, Clover Kids Showmanship is part of the Rabbit Specialty Show.
+Check in at the announcer table any time between the beginning of the show and Clover Kids Showmanship, providing the Clover Kid’s name and 4-H helper’s age.

-🆕 NEW in 2025 — Clover Kids may bring their own livestock (weighing less than 350 pounds), poultry or rabbit(s) to exhibit in the 4-H Clover Kids Showmanship class at fair.
+Clover Kids may bring their own livestock (weighing less than 350 pounds), poultry or rabbit(s) to exhibit in the 4-H Clover Kids Showmanship class at fair.
 An animal ID must be submitted by June 15 (poultry do not require an ID).
+Clover Kids do not need to complete Youth for the Quality Care of Animals (YQCA) requirements.
 Request a stall/pen by emailing lancaster4h@unl.edu by July 1.
 Clover Kids may follow animal 4-H & FFA exhibitor load-in and load-out guidelines OR arrive day-of the species show.
 Animals arriving day-of-show must be in stalls by 8 a.m. and may be released at completion of show.

-See Fair Book animal pages 56–65 for livestock, poultry & rabbit show rules, dates, times and locations.
+See Animal Exhibits for livestock, poultry & rabbit show rules, dates, times and locations.

 At Clover Kids Show & Tell in the Ag Society Hall on Sunday, Aug.
 3, Clover Kids may show & tell 1 small animal such as a dog, cat, rabbit or household pet — excluding larger livestock such as a bucket calf or goat.
-See page 15 for complete information.
-The Nebraska 4-H policy for Animal Exhibits for Clover Kids is online at https://go.unl.edu/4h-clover-kid-animals.
+See Clover Kids for complete information.
+See the Nebraska 4-H policy for Animal Exhibits for Clover Kids.

 Animal Exhibitor Load-In & Parking

-Animal exhibitors must enter Gate 3 (second driveway off Havelock Avenue).
+Animal exhibitors — except beef & swine — must enter Gate 4 (third driveway off Havelock Avenue).
 On load-in days, exhibitors may unload in the posted temporary 20-minute unloading zones for each animal species:

-• Beef and swine — north side of Currency Pavilion
+- Beef and swine — enter Gate 3, north side of Currency Pavilion

 NO PARKING allowed in posted 20-minute loading zones — move immediately after active unloading/loading is completed.

-Livestock exhibitors may park trailers only in Lot F (cattle tie lot) and horse exhibitors may park trailers only in area marked inside the RVUniverse Campgrounds.
-NO TRAILERS ALLOWED TO PARK IN ANY OTHER AREA at any time due to Fire Marshall rules.
+Livestock exhibitors may park trailers only in Lot F (cattle tieout lot) and horse exhibitors may park trailers only in area marked inside the RVUniverse Campgrounds.
+NO TRAILERS ALLOWED TO PARK IN ANY OTHER AREA at any time due to fire marshal rules.

 Animal Exhibitor Load-Out